 Thus, began one of the great controversies in Australian racing: whether or not a three-year-old with 12lb over weight-for-age should take his place in the Melbourne Cup field.
 Even before the Caulfield race, Len Haley had expressed his opposition to a start; but the ebullient Tommy was all for it.
 The trainer was crestfallen when Haley held his ground and on the Tuesday before the race, the scratching pen went through Tulloch’s name.
 The ailing Haley, who had not been able to get to Melbourne, said: “I love horses too much to run a three-year-old, any three-year-old, not only Tulloch, in the Melbourne Cup.
 I will not risk breaking the colt’s heart.”
 If this was the case, many wondered why Tulloch had ever been entered in the race in the first place.
 Years later, George Moore expressed a view that part of the difference of opinion between owner and trainer may have been to do with betting; whereas Tommy had backed Tulloch heavily to win the Cups double, Haley had not.

-Tulloch & Neville Sellwood (Caulfield Cup)
+Tulloch & Neville Sellwood Winning the Caulfield Cup

 Tulloch did, however, take his place in the Victoria Derby on the first day of the Cup Meeting, and starting at tens on, swept majestically past the winning post eight lengths clear of Prince Darius.
 “That’s how he would have won the Melbourne Cup”, declared Tommy to the surrounding pressmen as he awaited the horse’s return to scale.
 The truth of the remark resonated around Flemington the following Tuesday when Tulloch’s erstwhile rival, Prince Darius, was able to run second in the rich handicap, beaten a neck by Straight Draw.
 Tulloch’s only other appearance at the meeting came on the last day when he easily beat his only two rivals to take the weight-for-age C.B.
 Fisher Plate.
 A week later Tulloch was at Eagle Farm, where, opposed by just three, he ran out an effortless winner of the Queensland Derby; after that race, Smith left the horse in Brisbane for a few weeks rest.
-As if Tulloch’s string of victories hadn’t been reward enough for Evelyn Haley: his other horse, Top Ruler, completed a memorable year by winning the rich Villiers Stakes at the Randwick Summer Meeting.
+As if Tulloch’s string of victories hadn’t been rewarding enough for Evelyn Haley: his other horse, Top Ruler, completed a memorable year by winning the rich Villiers Stakes at the Randwick Summer Meeting.

 The extended spring campaign, taking in the Q.T.C.
-Derby after the V.R.C. carnival meant that the colt only had a brief let-up before resuming work for the autumn, And when Tulloch did return from his northern sojourn to the Bowral Street stables, he was light in condition and dull in the coat.
+Derby after the V.R.C. carnival meant that Tulloch only had a brief let-up before resuming work for the autumn, And when he did return from his northern sojourn to the Bowral Street stables, he was light in condition and dull in the coat.
 Whether it was the rigours of hard racing or the hot, dry summer that provided little in the way of decent pasture, Tulloch didn’t come to himself as quickly as Smith would have liked.
 The remarkable string of eight victories in his three-year-old season now had the clack and chatter of racing journalists and commentators comparing him with Phar Lap and Peter Pan.
 The colt’s every movement became the subject of considerable media focus and attention; even the great Lester Piggott, over from England on a working holiday, made a pilgrimage to Randwick to take the champion’s measure.
 It came therefore as a major shock when Tulloch was beaten at his first two appearances in 1958 although Smith wasn’t altogether surprised.

 Tulloch & Tommy’s Daughter, Gai